What Is Dry Eye?

-Dr. Murrell is the only M.D. in the United States to use two state-of-the-art treatments that are FDA approved to manage severe dry eye due to oil dysfunction: Lipiflow and EyeXpress.
+Dr. Murrell is one of the few M.D. in the United States to use two state-of-the-art treatments that are FDA approved to manage severe dry eye due to oil dysfunction: Lipiflow and EyeXpress.
 Both systems heat the dysfunctional Meibomian oil glands, but in different manners.
 EyeXpress heats the oil glands outside the upper and lower eyelids, freeing the glands and lubricating the eye over a series of usually four treatments.

 Using one or both of these two methods synergistically, he can give the significantly improved comfort to patients suffering from this painful condition.
 By taking photos and videos of your eye, Dr. Murrell can accurately diagnose dry eye and can easily show that diagnosis to his patients.
 Dr. Murrell then works together with the patient to create a successful treatment plan that can be performed totally or partially in office.

 Dr. Murrell completed his ophthalmology residency at Texas Tech University, one of the premier Dry Eye research centers in the United States.
 Researchers at Texas Tech developed one of the first artificial tear drops to treat Dry Eye.